facebookresearch/vissl/dev/README.md

 You need to run `pre-commit install` once to enable this.

 Read the doc https://ljvmiranda921.github.io/notebook/2018/06/21/precommits-using-black-and-flake8/ for how all the components operate and the pipeline/steps involved.

+### Option 3: use `python dev/lint_commit.py -a`

+This script is an improved version of `dev/linter.sh` which requires an additional dependency (`pip install gitpython`) but allows you to run the linting in a more selective manner:
+- on the full repository or just the files you modified
+- with or without auto-correction of the files
+- with selective checks only (running black only)

+Here are a few examples of commands showing the different options:

+- `python dev/lint_commit.py --all` will run all the checks on the modified files
+- `python dev/lint_commit.py --all --check` will do the same but without auto-correction
+- `python dev/lint_commit.py --all --repo` will run all the checks on the full repository
+- `python dev/lint_commit.py --black` will run black on the modified files
+- `python dev/lint_commit.py --sort` will run isort on the modified files
+- `python dev/lint_commit.py --flake` will run flake8 on the modified files